Where to Start?

 Why Touring Yunnan's Lijiang Ancient Town & Tiger Leaping Gorge During China's Golden Week Was the Best Trip Ever

-What's more, we found out during our first night that the local people of Yunnan were very friendly.
+What's more, we found out during our first night that the local people of Yunnan were incredibly friendly.
 A young lad, for instance, had went out of his way to help us find our hotel throughout the hoard of buildings in the area.

 Out of all the attractions in Yunnan, Tiger Leaping Gorge was always the name that I heard was the best place to visit, and so that was first on our list of places to see.